apache/nuttx-apps/nshlib/README.md

 - `CONFIG_NET=y` – Of course, networking must be enabled
 - `CONFIG_NET_TCP=y` – TCP/IP support is required for telnet (as well as various
   other TCP-related configuration settings).
-- `CONFIG_NSH_IOBUFFER_SIZE` – Determines the size of the I/O buffer to use for
-  sending/ receiving TELNET commands/responses.
 - `CONFIG_NETINIT_DHCPC` – Obtain the IP address via DHCP.
 - `CONFIG_NETINIT_IPADDR` – If `CONFIG_NETINIT_DHCPC` is NOT set, then the
   static IP address must be provided.